jmikedupont2/formal.land/blog/2024-05-14-translation-of-python-code-simulations.md

 ## Conclusion

 We have seen how to write a simulation for one example of a Python function.
 We now need to do it for the rest of the code of the interpreter.
-We wil also see in a following article how to prove that the simulation behaves as the automatic translation of the Python code in Coq.
+We will also see in a following article how to prove that the simulation behaves as the automatic translation of the Python code in Coq.

 For our formal verification services, reach us at&nbsp;[&#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;](mailto:contact@formal.land)&nbsp;🏇!
 To know more about what we have done, see [our previous project](https://formal-land.gitlab.io/coq-tezos-of-ocaml/) on the verification of the L1 of Tezos.